2023 Harvest Winemaking Internship

 - Harvest interns are responsible for securing their own housing and transportation

-Compensation: Hourly pay will depend on level of experience and includes overtime pay, per California law.
+Compensation: $21/hr with overtime pay, per California law.

 Get in touch